-Hungary: New discovery in Norwegian North Sea announced by MOL25.
-March 2020. / SEE Energy News
+Hungary: New discovery in Norwegian North Sea announced by MOL, SEE Energy News

 An offshore discovery in the Norwegian North Sea, at the 820S concession area some 200 kilometers west of Stavanger was announced by Hungarian oil and gas company MOL, namely its wholly owned subsidiary MOL Norge.